aws-samples/cdk-deploy-glue-jobs-with-shared-utils/README.md

-# Welcome to your CDK TypeScript project!
+# CDK with Glue

-This is a blank project for TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+Demonstrate how to automate the deployment of multiple glue jobs that utilize shared code together with CDK.

 ## Useful commands